Thursday, 31 December 2020

 In the second round, I added 1/2 a coffee mug of water and extracted another round of juice.

 We will use the extracted water and boil it taken in a fresh bowl.
-I had added a cinnamon stick for fresh flavours.
+I have added a cinnamon stick for flavours.

-After 8-10 minutes of boiling, I added the chopped dry fruits and started simmering at minimal heat now.
-I add the lemon juice too now.
+After 8-10 minutes of boiling, I added the chopped dry fruits and started simmering at minimal heat, added the lemon juice too.

 At this stage, we have to continuously stir as we simmer.

 It will take 10-12 minutes to reach a thick consistency.
-We can thicken it more but I will refrigerate it for later use, which will thicken it further.
+We can thicken it more but I will refrigerate it for later use, which would thicken it further.

 Thats the pure natural colour.
 The lemon juice gets you this.
 The jelly needs to be completely cooled before keeping in sterilised bottles.